GheraldineSalazarL/GheraldineSalazarL/README.md

 ![Hi!](https://user-images.githubusercontent.com/103468156/195479141-52c887b0-c031-468c-829d-5b0d480acce6.png)

-👋Hi there, I am Gheral and I am a junior React JS Frontend developer.
-Every day I prepare a lot to perfect my skills because I am passionate about this world.
+👋 Hi everyone.
+My name is Gheral, I am electronic and telecommunications engineer and a Junior React JS Frontend Developer.
+Every day I prepare more and more in order to improve my skills, I really passionate this world

 ## About me
 💻 Electronics and Telecommunications Engineer